synodicai/docs/docs/Pricing/pricing-average.md

 import TabItem from '@theme/TabItem';
 ```

-Returns the average price of an autotrained model.
+Returns the average cost and training time of an autotrained model.

 ### URL